Blackbeard, Edward Teach, Blackbeard the Pirate

 - It is said that he had around 14 wives; weddings aboard ship were common.

-Blackbeard facts: Reputation / Birthplace / Stede Bonett / Final Battle
+Blackbeard and: Reputation / Birthplace / Stede Bonett / Final Battle

 It is truly ironic that very little is known with certainty about the most famous, most notorious pirate ever.
 Eyewitness accounts state that Blackbeard was a large, tall man with a long black beard which he braided and tied with ribbons.
 To add to his imposing looks, he would light cannon fuses that had been dipped in lime water or salt peter and stuff them under the edge of his hat (some say in his beard).
 The smoke would encircle his head and certainly give him an intimidating flair.